move-language/move-on-aptos/README.md

 Move is a programming language for writing safe smart contracts originally developed at Facebook to power the Diem blockchain.
 Move is designed to be a platform-agnostic language to enable common libraries, tooling, and developer communities across diverse blockchains with vastly different data and execution models.

-This repository is a mirror of *Move on Aptos*, a natural evolution of the Move language how it was originally intended.
+This repository is a mirror of *Move on Aptos*, a natural evolution of the Move language how it was originally designed.
 The repository contains the generic part of the Move language and implementation as it is used on the [Aptos Network](https://aptosfoundation.org/) and on other networks.
 Major components of the implementation include the Move virtual machine, bytecode verifier, compiler, prover, and package manager.

 For an introduction into the Move language, please check out the following resources: